intel/llvm/sycl/doc/design/SYCLNativeCPU.md

     BinaryStart                         BinaryEnd
 ```

-Each entry in the array contains the kernel name as a string, and a pointer to the `sunhandler` function declaration.
+Each entry in the array contains the kernel name as a string, and a pointer to the `subhandler` function declaration.
 Since the subhandler's signature has always the same arguments (two pointers in LLVM-IR), the `clang-offload-wrapper` can emit the function declarations given just the function names contained in the `.table` file emitted by `sycl-post-link`.
 The symbols are then resolved by the system's linker, which receives both the output from the offload wrapper and the lowered device module.

 ## Kernel lowering and execution